Summer Recreation Alert

 Oregon's busiest season for tourism, recreation and visitation is here.
 Popular sites may be busy, full or difficult to access.
 Know before you go, have backup plans and come prepared.
 Contact land management agencies and recreation providers for more specific information.

 The September 2020 wildfires destroyed much of Oregon's natural landscape.
-That damage has significant effects on our natural and cultural resources.
-Check here for information on how the damage affects your area.
+That damage has had significant effects on our natural and cultural resources.

-The mission is “to integrate state assets and capabilities to help local governments, tribal governments, and impacted communities address long-term environmental and cultural resource recovery needs after large-scale and catastrophic incidents.”
+The NCRRTF's mission is to integrate state assets and capabilities to help local governments, tribal governments, and impacted communities address long-term environmental and cultural resource recovery needs after large-scale and catastrophic incidents.